VIWET/GoDepositCLI/README.md

 	Aliases: `--cfg`

-	The config file, that will be used for deposits and keystores generation.
+	The config file, that will be used for deposits and keystores generating.

 	Example: